 Q: How can I be confident my child’s interests are protected at all times?

 A: Schools are subject to rigorous child welfare legislation, regulation and inspection, which is entirely right and proper.
 The interests of the child are at the heart of a boarding education.
 All schools should have a Safeguarding (Child Protection) Policy and all staff should receive training in child protection.
 The school’s latest ISI or Ofsted report should provide further details.

 Q: How does the school work with children who are shunned by their peers?

 A: The school should be able to identify these children at a very early stage.
-Schools should be able to explain the measures they take to deal with this.
-Children are more likely to interact if they are engaged in the same activities.
+Schools should explain the measures they take to deal with this.
 Schools should provide high quality pastoral care and support to all children.

-**New page:**

-Q: What are the school’s policies on alcohol, drugs and smoking?
-Is the school facing any particular problems in any of these areas at present?